swansonk14/SyntheMol/README.md

     --properties Reagent_ID Catalog_ID
 ```

-All 138,085 molecules were successfully converted from SDF to SMILES, and among those 134,609 are unique.
+All 138,085 molecules were successfully converted from SDF to SMILES, and among those 134,609 are unique molecules.

 Note: This seems to be because the SMILES are not capturing any stereochemistry information even though it is annotated with the `CFG` tag in the SDF file (although 3D coordinates are missing).